notagamedevnono/trinityCore-docker/clean_server.md

       Console.Enable=0

    We do this so TrinityCore will run in "daemon" mode,  if we don't the console prompt waiting for user input will flood your docker logs

+- Uncomment the two `command` lines in docker-compose.yml, and restart your solution

+      docker-compose up -d --force-recreate

 - Add your realm IP : TrinityCore requires that your server's IP is added to the realmlist table.
 Figure out what your Docker host machine IP is then run this